maRce10/marce10.github.com/_posts/2016-12-22-Download_a_single_recording_for_each_species_in_a_site_from_Xeno-Canto.md

 require("warbleR")
 {% endhighlight %}

 then we search for all recordings in Costa Rica setting the download argument to `FALSE` to obtain only the metadata.
 Note that the search term follow the xeno-canto advance query syntax.
 This syntax uses tags to search within a particular aspect of the recordings (e.g. country, location, sound type).
 Tags are of the form tag:searchterm'.
-See [http://www.xeno-canto.org/help/search](http://www.xeno-canto.org/help/search) for a full description and see examples below for queries using terms with more than one word.
+See [http://www.xeno-canto.org/help/search](http://www.xeno-canto.org/help/search) for a full description.

 {% highlight r %}